 One of the challenges in mapping the emissions of freight trucks is that it is hard to identify where the trucks are running.
-The problem is more challenging with trucks than with other types of automotives because trucks are not limited to their registration region as cars are nor do they have fixed routes as buses do.
+The problem is more challenging with trucks than with other types of automobiles because trucks are not limited to their registration region as cars are nor do they have fixed routes as buses do.
 In the questionnaires conducted in this research, the professional truck drivers estimated the length proportions they drive on different types of road.
-The length proportions of roads that trucks run on is summarized into different groups according to their GVW, as in Figure 4.
-As Figure 4 shows, we determined that different types of trucks tend to have different running patterns.
-It is obvious that heavier trucks are more likely to run on the high speed freeways; heavy duty trucks are generally employed for long distance transportation because they are more economical than lighter carriers.
-For long distance transportation, high speed freeways are the primary options for the drivers.
-On the contrary, inside an urban area, mini trucks and light duty trucks are more common given their flexibility and also possible constrictions on heavy duty trucks.
+The length proportions of roads that trucks run on are summarized in different groups according to their GVW in Fig. 4.
+As Fig. 4 shows, we determined that different types of trucks tend to have different running patterns.
+It is obvious that heavier trucks are more likely to run on the high-speed freeways; heavy-duty trucks are generally employed for long-distance transportation because they are more economical than lighter carriers.
+For long-distance transportation, high-speed freeways are the primary options for the drivers.
+Contrarily, inside an urban area, mini-trucks and light-duty trucks are more common given their flexibility and also possible constrictions on heavy-duty trucks.
 This result is used to estimate the truck flow and fleet composition and to assign total kilometers traveled for each type of truck.
 The mileage and fleet information on each type of road are inputs for the calculation of emission intensity.
 The differences of fleet compositions between the different types of road have long been overlooked in past inventory work.

-3.2 Different Driving Characters on Different Types of Roads
+3.2 Different driving characters on different types of roads